projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 .. figure:: images/cpu_sharing_api.png
    :align: center

-vCPU affinity
+CPU affinity
 *************

-Currently, we do not support vCPU migration; the assignment of vCPU mapping to pCPU is statically configured by acrn-dm through ``--cpu_affinity``.
-Use these rules to configure the vCPU affinity:

-- Only one bit can be set for each affinity item of vCPU.
-- vCPUs in the same VM cannot be assigned to the same pCPU.
+Currently, we do not support vCPU migration; the assignment of vCPU mapping to pCPU is fixed at the time the VM is launched.
+The statically configured cpu_affinity in the VM configuration defines a superset of pCPUs that the VM is allowed to run on.
+One bit in this bitmap indicates that one pCPU could be assigned to this VM, and the bit number is the pCPU ID.
+A pre-launched VM is supposed to be launched on exact number of pCPUs that are assigned in this bitmap.
+The vCPU to pCPU mapping is implicitly indicated: vCPU0 maps to the pCPU with lowest pCPU ID, vCPU1 maps to the second lowest pCPU ID, and so on.

+For post-launched VMs, acrn-dm could choose to launch a subset of pCPUs that are defined in cpu_affinity by specifying the assigned pCPUs (``--cpu_affinity`` option).
+But it can't assign any pCPUs that are not included in the VM's cpu_affinity.

 Here is an example for affinity:

 - VM0: 2 vCPUs, pinned to pCPU0 and pCPU1
-- VM1: 2 vCPUs, pinned to pCPU2 and pCPU3
+- VM1: 2 vCPUs, pinned to pCPU0 and pCPU1
-- VM2: 2 vCPUs, pinned to pCPU0 and pCPU1
+- VM2: 2 vCPUs, pinned to pCPU2 and pCPU3

 .. figure:: images/cpu_sharing_affinity.png
    :align: center